What is Multi Level Marketing (MLM)?

 In more recent times it has become easier for MLM companies to reach out and recruit people via the Internet, and this has resulted in greater exposure to the negative impact of MLM schemes on individuals.

-As a result of the above, Work From Home Watchdog does not in any way support MLM schemes, and we advise that our visitors avoid them at all costs.
+As a result of the above, Work From Home Watchdog does not in any way support MLM schemes, and instead prefers more legitimate and proven methods for earning an income online.